kamioftea/advent-of-code-2022/pubs/blog/day_4.md

 # Part 1 - Wholly redundant

 First task, I have to count the pairs where one elf is wholly redundant, e.g. lines 4 and 5 in the sample.
-The hard work was all done when parsing the input, I now just need to filter to only the pairs where one elf starts on or before the other, and finishes on or after the other.  here, and as those are passing I can
+The hard work was all done when parsing the input, I now need to filter to only the pairs where one elf starts on or before the other, and finishes on or after the other.

 ```rust
 fn count_redundant_pairs(pairs: &Vec<Pair>) -> usize {